garrandall/popular-music-data/tracks/oath-cher-lloyd-becky-g.md

 And we'll never change, no matter the weather
 This is my oath to you

-I know I drive you crazy, hmm, sometimes
+I know I drive you crazy, hm, sometimes
 I know I call you lazy, and that's most times
 But you complete me, and that's no lie
 You are my tuxedo, and I'm your bow tie